-The X10DRI-/X10DRI-T supports single or dual Intel E5-2600 (v3/v4) Series (Socket R3) processors in LGA 2011 sockets.
-Please refer to our website for a complete listing of supported processors (www.supermicro.com).
-Note that with only a single processor installed (in the CPU1 socket), PCI-E slots 4~6 will not function.
+The X10SRW-F supports a single Intel E5-2600/E5-1600 v3/v4 Series processor in an LGA2011 socket (Socket R3).
+Please refer to the motherboard description pages on our web site for a complete listing of supported processors (www.supermicro.com).